 To learn more, download The CEO’s Guide to Improving Cash Flow

 5. Do you think strategically about how your people drive the performance of your business, and as a result, profitability?

-You have to constantly evaluate the productivity from your people and resources.
+You have to constantly evaluate the productivity of your people and resources.
 Do you have the right people?

 Defining your business strategy involves knowing what your company stands for, why customers should buy from you, and why people should come to work for you.

 Developing human capital strategies will help you get more productivity from your people.
 The science of a happy workforce is simple: engaged employees equal increased productivity and profitability.

 Using our 5-step framework, you can learn how to think strategically about how people drive performance and, as a result, profitability.

 If you value your staff as the most important resource in your company, you need to listen to their training needs, career goals, and ideas for your business.
 There are several ways to gauge if your employees are happy and are producing quality work that ultimately affects your bottom line.
 This doesn’t have to be very complicated or time-consuming.

 This is different from the formal annual review that you should use for evaluating your best performers and, perhaps, compensation adjustments.
 This check-in is designed to force your supervisors to do a listening campaign.